jfisher-usgs/RNWIS/README.md

 devtools::install_github("jfisher-usgs/RNWIS")
 ```

-Contact your IT specialist for help with setting up the Oracle ODBC driver (currently only available in 32-bit).
 Guidance for setting up an ODBC connection to NWIS is provided on this
 [website](https://github.com/USGS-R/WQ-Review/blob/master/README.md).

 ## Run